wp-plugins/rss-import/readme.txt

 _Example:_
 `&lt;?php RSSImport(10, 'http://bueltge.de/feed/'); ?&gt;`

 This is smallest code for use the plugin with your own feed-url.
-The plugin have many paramters for custom import of content form a feed.
-See the list of paramters.
-You can also use all paramters with shorcode in posts and pages.
+The plugin have many parameters for custom import of content form a feed.
+See the list of parameters.
+You can also use all parameters with shorcode in posts and pages.

 _Example for Shortcode:_
 [RSSImport display="5" feedurl="http://bueltge.de/feed/"]

+For all boolean parameter it is possible to use the string `true` or `false` or the integer value `0` or `1`.

 1. `display` - How many items, Default is `5`
 1. `feedurl` - Feed-Adress, Default is `http://bueltge.de/feed/`